safedeal-project/safedeal/doc/README.md

 ### Need Help?

-* See the documentation at the [SafeDeal Wiki](https://github.com/SafeDeal-Project/SafeDeal/wiki) for help and more information.
+* See the documentation at the [SafeDeal Wiki](https://github.com/safedeal-project/safedeal/) for help and more information.
-* Ask for help on [SafeDeal Helpdesk](https://safedeal.freshdesk.com/).
-* Join our Discord server [Discord Server](https://discord.safedeal.trade)
+* Join our Discord server [Discord Server](https://discord.gg/kKwrqGcf)

 Building
 ---------------------
-The following are developer notes on how to build SafeDeal on your native platform.
+The following are developer notes on how to build SafeDeal Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)